 In addition to regular Sunday morning classes, our program includes worship, special Sundays, holiday celebrations, and multigenerational activities.

 Nursery care is provided from 9:30 – 11:50 A.M.

 Please register your child(ren) before bringing them to Nursery or RE.
 You can download a Registration Form and bring it with you on a Sunday.
 Registration will take place before the 10:00 service throughout September.
 Newcomers may register their children at the RE office throughout the year.
 Visitors, if you are bringing a child to the nursery or to RE and the child is in the 2nd grade or younger, please go to the RE window in the lobby for a Visitor Information Sheet.

 CURRICULA Spring – 2015

 Nursery: Child Care provided by paid staff.

-- Kindergarten/First Grade (The Orange Group) – Wonderful Welcome
+Second Grade (The Yellow Group) - Wonderful Welcome

-- Third Grade (The Green Group) - Moral Tales
+Third Grade (The Green Group) – Faithful Journeys

-- Fourth and Fifth Grade (The Blue Group) – Love Connects Us
+Fourth and Fifth Grade (The Blue Group) – Our Whole Lives

-- This year-long program is a positive, comprehensive and age-appropriate education program that promotes sexual well-being.
-Facilitators are specially trained.
-Children and families have an orientation at the beginning of the year.
+This year-long program is a positive, comprehensive and age-appropriate education program that promotes sexual well-being for middle school students.

 Religious Education – Youth Links